Statistical Inference in Large Antenna Arrays under Unknown Noise Pattern: Second order performance analysis

-We thus need to study the fluctuations of $\sqrt{T} F_{k,T}$, which is the purpose of the following lemmas, proved in Appendices~\ref{prf-tlc:fq}, \ref{prf-diag}, and \ref{prf-totale}, respectively: \begin{lemma} Let $D_T\in\CC^{T\times T}$ be a sequence of deterministic Hermitian matrices with $\sup_T \| D_T \| < \infty$.
+We thus need to study the fluctuations of $\sqrt{T} F_{k,T}$, which is the purpose of the \revju{three} following lemmas. \revju{Lemma \ref{tlc:fq} is a Central Limit Theorem characterizing the fluctuations of random matrices of the type $S_T^{\sf H} D_T S_T$ where $D_T$ is a sequence of $T\times T$ deterministic matrices.
+Lemma \ref{lm-diag} particularizes the results of Lemma \ref{tlc:fq} to the case where $D_{T} = p_k m_T(\rho_{k,T}) ( I_T + c_T m_T(\rho_{k,T}) R_T)^{-1}$.
+In Lemma \ref{lm:fq-totale} these results are used to characterize the fluctuations of $F_{k,T}$.
+Essentially, it is shown there that the matrices $B_{k,T}$ can be replaced with $\sqrt{p_k} S_{k,T}$.
+Lemmas \ref{tlc:fq}--\ref{lm:fq-totale} are proved in Appendices~\ref{prf-tlc:fq}--\ref{prf-totale} respectively:} \begin{lemma} Let $D_T\in\CC^{T\times T}$ be a sequence of deterministic Hermitian matrices with $\sup_T \| D_T \| < \infty$.
 Assume that

 Consider the matrices $S_T$ defined by \eqref{model}.
 Then

 where $G = [G_{ij}]_{1\leq i,j\leq K}$ is random Hermitian such that $\{ G_{ij} \}_{i\leq j}$ are independent, $G_{ii} \sim {\cal N}(0, \beta + \kappa\phi)$ for $1\leq i\leq K$, and $G_{ij} \sim {\cal CN}(0, \beta)$ for $1\leq i < j \leq K$. \end{lemma}